 What is CYA?

 CYA is short for Cyanuric acid.
 It is used as a chlorine stabilizer in pools to prevent too much chlorine from being lost due to the action of the sun.
-If you use chlorine tablets or granules then it is likely that they include a certain amount of cyanuric acid too.
+If you use chlorine tablets or granules, they will likely include a certain amount of cyanuric acid.

-If you see trichloroisocyanurate, potassium dichloroisocyanurate or sodium dichloroisocyanurate on the labels of your chlorine then it contains stabilizer.
+If you see trichloroisocyanurate, potassium dichloroisocyanurate, or sodium dichloroisocyanurate on the labels of your chlorine, then it contains a stabilizer.

-Over time, it is possible for the CYA levels to increase to levels that may actually start to reduce the effectiveness of the chlorine.
-If it reaches levels above 50 ppm then algae can start to grow and the pool turns green.
+Over time, the CYA levels can increase to levels that may start to reduce the effectiveness of the chlorine.
+If it reaches levels above 50 ppm, algae can grow, and the pool turns green.

 How to lower cyanuric acid in pool

 The most common method of reducing the cyanuric acid levels in a pool is to partially drain it and then refill it to dilute the CYA in the water.
-If your levels are very high, over 100ppm for example, then you may need to totally drain the pool.
+For example, you may need to drain the pool if your levels are very high, over 100 ppm.

-There are CYA reducer products on the market such as the Bio-Active Stabilizer reducer which will bring down your CYA levels if you do not want to partially drain and refill your pool.
+CYA reducer products, such as the Bio-Active Stabilizer reducer, are on the market.
+These products will bring down your CYA levels if you do not want to drain and refill your pool partially.

 3. Incorrect pH

-The acid levels in your pool affect how chlorine will react.
-It may well be that your pool is green but chlorine is high pH is low too.
+The acid levels in your pool affect how chlorine reacts.
+Your pool may well be green, but chlorine is high, and pH is low, too.

-Too little and the chlorine is eaten up by sunlight.
-Too much acid and chlorine is blocked from working properly.
-The acid levels will not kill bacteria or algae in your pool, but they will determine how effective the chlorine will be.
+Too little CYA, and sunlight eats up the chlorine.
+Too much acid, and chlorine is blocked from working effectively.
+The acid levels in your pool will not kill bacteria or algae, but they will determine how effective the chlorine will be.

 The pH measurement determines how acidic or basic the water is in your pool.
 Areas with high rainfall will have more acidic water, while people who use well water may have more basic water.
-Both of these levels can damage your skin but will also determine how effective chlorine is in dealing with things such as algae.
+Both levels can damage your skin but will also determine how effective chlorine is in dealing with algae.

 A good range for pool water is to have a pH level between 7.2 and 7.8.
 This means that not only is it comfortable to swim in, but more importantly, chlorine can work properly.

-Very basically, if the pH is lower than 7.2 (so it is acidic) you will need to consider adding an alkaline such as pH+, baking soda etc to raise the pH.
-If the pH is higher than 7.8 (so it is alkaline) then you need to consider adding an acid such as muriatic acid to lower the pH.
+If the pH is lower than 7.2 (therefore acidic), you must consider adding an alkaline, such as pH+, baking soda, etc, to raise the pH.
+If the pH is above 7.8 (therefore alkaline), you need to consider adding an acid such as muriatic acid to lower the pH.

 4. High phosphate

-Having high phosphate levels can also cause algae to thrive (as phosphate is basically plant fertilizer and algae is basically a plant).
+High phosphate levels can also cause algae to thrive (as phosphate is plant fertilizer and algae is a plant).

 5. Is your filter running for long enough?

-You have to let the pool filter run for long enough each day to at least filter the total volume of the pool once.
-This often works out at around eight hours.
+You have to let the pool filter run for long enough each day to filter the pool’s total volume at least once.
+This often works out to around eight hours.

 What to test for when your pool is green but chlorine is high